English name: Carriageway Park

 Kaurna name: Tuthangga (meaning "grass place")

-Bounded by: Greenhill Road, Beaumont Road, Glen Osmond Road and Hutt Road.
+Bounded by: Greenhill Road, Beaumont Road, South Terrace and Hutt Road.

 This Park has been known as Park 17 since at least 1895.
 Its two names – 'Carriageway Park' and 'Tuthangga' are much more recent.
 The Kaurna name Tuthangga was assigned by the City Council in 2002.
 The title "Carriageway Park" was informally used in the 19th century, but was officially assigned to the Park only as recently as September 2017.